 Numbers: Sub 5 seconds in the 40-yard dash; 32-inch vertical leap; 36 reps of 225 pounds.

 The Bengals could use some guards.
 Have you thought about playing for them?

 I think Ohio is a great place.
 Going to Oxford, Cincinnati is right down the street.
 I have a lot of family and friends in Cincinnati.
 It’d be a smooth transition.

 Do you have any hobbies outside of football?

 I’ve always read books for class and enjoyment.
 I like to break a mental sweat as well as a physical sweat.
 Reading everything is kind of my forte.
-(He has a degree in psychology).
+(He has an online bachelors degree in psychology).